 Dynamic volume contents alone can be recovered onto a basic or dynamic volume without changing the target volume type.
-Acronis True Image Echo Workstation local version has the Create dynamic volume tool so that you be able to prepare the desired volumes on the target disk.
+Acronis True Image Echo Enterprise Server local version has the Create dynamic volume tool so that you be able to prepare the desired volumes on the target disks.